 Dartmouth Admissions – SAT, ACT, and Class Rank

-According to the most recent statistics available (Class of 2024), the median SAT score for enrolled freshman was 1520; the ACT mean was 33.
+According to the most recent statistics available, the median SAT score for enrolled freshmen was 1520; the ACT mean was 33.
 Ninety-four percent of the Class of 2025 had earned a place in the top 10%.
 In a typical year, more than 500 admitted students were either the valedictorian or salutatorian of their high school class.

 Admissions Trends & Notes – (Class of 2027)

 - 15% of ED admits are the first in their family to attend college.

 Being “Well-Rounded” is Not Enough

 Dartmouth is looking for young people who are among the best, or, have the potential to be among the very best at something in the world.
 They are less interested in a jack of all trades, master of none type of individual.
-Just look at the list of notable Dartmouth alumni and you’ll get a sense of what the college is looking for: the next generation of politicians (Nelson Rockefeller, Kristen Gillebrand), award-winning writers (Dr. Seuss, Robert Frost), scientists (Samuel Katz, inventor of the measles vaccine), intellectuals (countless), and actors and actresses (Meryl Streep, Mindy Kaling).
+Just look at the list of notable Dartmouth alumni and you’ll get a sense of what the college is looking for: the next generation of politicians (Nelson Rockefeller, Kristen Gillibrand), award-winning writers (Dr. Seuss, Robert Frost), scientists (Samuel Katz, inventor of the measles vaccine), intellectuals (countless), and actors and actresses (Meryl Streep, Mindy Kaling).

 For advice about how to stand out on the extracurricular front, check out our previous blog entitled How Many Extracurricular Activities Do I Need for College?

 How Dartmouth Evaluates Applicants